Zpan315/FiltNet-for-rapidly-predicting-fibrous-filter-media-properties/README.md

 - Adjust hyperparameters and architecture in `FiltNet_CNNs.py` as needed.

 ### 5.4 Generate training data
-- Use the scripts in `./GTD_generation/` to generate synthetic training data from filter geometry parameters.
+- Use the macro scripts in `./GTD_generation/` with GeoDict software to generate synthetic training data from filter geometry parameters.

 ## 6.Citation